ledq/CleFer/README.md

 Note: This is the title search only, not a full-text search.
 Although we can do full-text search via this method, it might not be efficient.

-Potentially development:
+Future Improvement:
-Firebase suggests using third-party search services such as Algolia, Elastic, or Typesense for full-text search.
+- Firebase suggests using third-party search services such as Algolia, Elastic, or Typesense for full-text search.
-I also found this tiny but powerful search engine written in Javascript, which can be easily imported into your projects by using CDN (with script tag).
+- I also found this tiny but powerful search engine written in Javascript, which can be easily imported into your projects by using CDN (with script tag).